gb8may/devops_mentoring/README.md

 #### GITHUB

-1. Clone repository
+1. Clone repository to your local machine (or cloud host)
-2. Create branch with your name
+2. Create a new branch with your name
-3. Create directory with your name on your branch
+3. Create a directory with your name on your branch
 4. Submit a Pull Request for main branch